taq/vim-jsearch/README.md

 ## Inserting import statement on the top of the file

-Will try to insert the import statement among other ones, on the correct order.
+Will try to insert the import statement among other ones (on the top of file), on the correct order.
-Just put the cursor under the class name and press `<C-I>`, the default mapping on normal mode.
+Just put the cursor under the class name and press `<leader>ji`, the default mapping on normal mode.

 ## Install